 The "Uber of beauty services," an app that provides on-demand hair and makeup services from professional stylists in 23 cities and counting, just got a major makeover.
 The Glam App, founded in 2015 and one of the first apps of its kind to burst onto the scene, has revamped its image as well as its offerings, diversifying its beauty looks and elevating the experience for clients and artists.

 "We're calling it the Glam App Reloaded, and we have a brand-new menu," explained co-founder Joey Maalouf when we caught up with him at the app's relaunch event in L.A.
 "After taking in the past three years and what's worked and what hasn't, I realize the most important part of the Glam App is the connection that our clients get to make with our artists," notes Maalouf.
 "And that's kind of where the magic happens because our artists are basically there to make you feel and look beautiful."
 The new menu features 10 looks—five hair and five makeup—and is what Maalouf describes as "a jumping-off point for the artist to understand what it is that the client is looking for."
-He says the fun part is when the artist arrives to the appointment and collaborates with the client to tailor the look to fit the client's wants and needs.
+He says the fun part is when the artist arrives at the appointment and collaborates with the client to tailor the look to fit the client's wants and needs.

 With the Glam App Reloaded, collaboration is the key.